FilipZawadzki/WeatherService/README.md

 Le Morne (Mauritius)

 App connects to WeatherbitAPI, chooses best city to surf if city's temperature is between 5 Celsius and 35 Celsius and it's wind speed is between 5m/s and 18m/s.
+Any conflict is resolved by higher return value from formula 'windspd * 3 + temp'.

 Returned value is in string format "*City* (*Country*) *tmp* Celsius *windspd* m/s"